Absurd (film): UK

 Absurd was originally released in both a cut and uncut version with identical sleeve design by Medusa Home Video in 1981.
-The original tape is much sought-after and is an expensive collectable among fans.
+The original tape is much sought after and is an expensive collectible among fans.
 In its uncut state, Absurd was placed on the DPP's list of video nasties in 1983, but that same year a version was released theatrically with two minutes and 23 seconds of cuts.
-Still, Absurd was one of the video nasties of the United Kingdom, and became one of 39 titles to be successfully prosecuted under the Obscene Publications Acts in 1984.
+Still, Absurd was one of the video nasties of the United Kingdom and became one of 39 titles to be successfully prosecuted under the Obscene Publications Acts in 1984.

-In 2016, the UK company "88 films" conducted a crowdfunding campaign for a new mastering of the film in 2k.
+In 2016, the UK company 88 Films Ltd conducted a crowdfunding campaign for a new mastering of the film in 2k.
 The goal was reached quickly and surpassed, and the additional budget was used to add four other films.
 The BBFC rated Absurd with the BBFC '18' classification with no cuts necessary.
 That was the first time for the film in the UK.
 Previously, it was censored with that rating.
 The new Blu-ray, released by 88 Films, had its street date on February 13, 2017.

 Other countries

 In the United States, Absurd was released on VHS by Wizard Video under the title Monster Hunter.

 The film was also considered, at the time of its home video release, as a "sequel" to the Zombi series, under the title Zombie 6: Monster Hunter.
 An incorrect description on the back of the box promoted the film as a sequel to those zombie films.
-On September 25, 2018, the film was released on blu-ray by Severin Films limited to 3000 copies.
+On September 25, 2018, the film was released on Blu-ray by Severin Films, limited to 3000 copies.

 In Germany, the film was released on DVD by Astro.

 An uncut DVD version of the film was released under the French title, Horrible, via Mya Communication on July 28, 2009.
 Also, an uncut DVD version including a long version of the film was released under the German title Absurd via XT-Video on December 15, 2010.